-Keith Urban Brings Good Luck To The ACM Awards, As Nicole Kidman Weeps
+Keith Urban Brings Good Luck To The ACM Awards As Nicole Kidman Weeps

 Kidman’s reaction to “The Fighter” isn’t unique.
 The Big Little Lies actress says she’s always deeply affected by Urban’s music and, while she wasn’t a fan of country music when she first started dating Keith, she’s now his biggest admirer.

 “He writes these things, and they come out of I don’t know where, and they are like beautiful gifts,” says Kidman, gushing over Keith’s talent.
-“And then I can’t believe the success for the album.”

 While “The Fighter” may have been inspired by Nicole, it’s a duet that required a female singer and, as Kidman will be the first to admit, she couldn’t fill that role.
 Instead, Urban told People that he had Carrie Underwood in mind to fill the spot, adding that, had Underwood declined, he never had a second option.
 It was Carrie or it was no one.

 “I think if Carrie said no, we were set with the schedule and everything, we would have just had to leave that song off the record.
 That would have given me time to find the right person.
 I wouldn’t rush the wrong person in there just to make a record,” says Urban.
-“Thank goodness she said yes.”

 The red carpet at the ACM Awards kept both Kidman and Urban busy with questions.
 One of the most amusing questions had to do with whether Keith used his ACM Awards nominations to his advantage at home, suggesting he might mention them to Nicole during a spat.